francisconeves97/react-google-forms-hooks/README.md

 export default App
 ```

+You can check a more complete example in the [example](https://github.com/francisconeves97/react-google-forms/tree/master/example) folder.

-## Todos/Caveats
+## Caveats

 - Right now there is no observability on errors when submitting a form.
 See this [comment on the code](https://github.com/francisconeves97/react-google-forms/blob/ca5018e578cfb0e230f9be58dfeee4117db28160/src/hooks/useGoogleForm.ts#L61-L65).
 - No support for multi page, sections and images.
 However you can build your React form with multiple pages, by saving the `data` from `handleSubmit` and only `submitToGoogleForms` on the last page.
 - The list of supported inputs doesn't feature every input from google forms.
 Supported inputs: Short Answer, Long Answer, Checkbox, Radio, Dropdown, Linear, Radio Grid, Checkbox Grid
+- Because of CORS you have to run the `googleFormsToJson` script in build time.

 ## Contributing

-This library was born as a result of a side project I did and it is probably tailored/biased towards my needs.
-If you have suggestions/improments/ideas feel free to open issues or PRs.
-I am very happy to hear them.
+This library was born as a result of a side project I did and it is tailored/biased towards my needs.
+If you have suggestions/improments/ideas feel free to open issues or PRs. :rocket:

 ## License